lexgwc/wordle-ish-game/PROPOSAL.md

 **Stretch Goals**

+- As a player, I want to be able to input with keys as well as clicking the keyboard
 - As a player, I want sound effects for letter inputs.
 - As a player, I want to hear different sounds for guesses with correct letters, vs guesses with no correct letters.
 - As a player, I want to see confetti if I guess the correct word before running out of guesses.